 Maintenance

-EventStoreDB requires regular maintenance with two operational concerns:
+EventStoreDB requires regular maintenance with three operational concerns:

 You might also be interested learning about EventStoreDB diagnostics and indexes, which might require some Ops attention.

-A scavenge operation reclaims disk space by rewriting your database chunks, minus the events to delete, and then deleting the old chunks.
+A scavenge operation removes events and reclaims disk space by creating a copy of the relevant chunk, minus those events, and then deleting the old chunk.
 The scavenged events are also removed from the index.

 WARNING